reese949/data_science/Blackrock ETF vs S&P 500 Analysis/README.md

 # BlackRock ETF vs S&P 500 Performance Analysis

 ## Overview
-This project analyzes the historical performance of BlackRock Exchange-Traded Funds (ETFs) in comparison to the S&P 500 index.
+This project analyzes the historical performance of BlackRock IYW Exchange-Traded Funds (ETFs) in comparison to the S&P 500 index.
 By examining returns, volatility, and other financial metrics, we aim to provide insights into how BlackRock ETFs stack up against the broader market.

 ## Objective
 The main goal of this project is to: